rampantdev/100-days-of-code/log.md

 ### Day xx July 4, 2017 - SQLITE - more!
 #C
 Troubleshot some erorrs - couldn't get gcc -l sqlite3 to work.
 Discovered I was missing sqlite3-dev package.
 After that was able to compile an app do make a sqlite table and then insert data into it.

+### Day xx July 5, 2017 - SQLITE - adding auth
+#C
+Spent time trying to implement a function to determine if a user has the privileges to access our sqlite program.
+Still working on this.